garrywashere/garrynet-2.0/content/posts/average-uni-experience.md

 Not only have the following skyrocketed since my last academic year:

 - Car Insurance
 - Diesel Prices
 - Food & Drink Costs
 - Rent
 - Subscription Service Prices
 - Tuition Fees

 But things such as food and drink have significantly reduced in both quality and quantity.
 It's ridiculous, here's a quick anecdote:

 > My friends recently drove down to visit me, we went to Sainsbury's to grab some snacks for the road.
 All the things we usually get, the packaging is the exact same and indicates no change to the product.
 However, there's noticeably less product contained within.
-And alongside that–the price was up 20-30% to what we remember.
+And alongside that – the price was up 20-30% to what we remember.

 It's downright diabolical, trying to survive as a student in big 2025.
 It's bad enough you get shafted with coursework and examinations (even better for me because the majority of my modules are in the Autumn term, meaning I have to cram two thirds of my year into the first three months), but you also have to constantly worry about money.